 An individual, group or organization who may affect, be affected by, or perceive itself to be affected by a decision, activity or outcome of the project (PMI,2013).

 Broad in its focus, it has great value in prompting managers to think more widely.
 However, this generality of definition reduces the utility to the user of the term – not everybody can be engaged with as a stakeholder.

-In this presentation we introduce the concept of ‘role-based’ and ‘agenda based’ stakeholders as an approach to refining the way we identify, describe and develop strategies for these groups.
-Role-case stakeholders are those who have an identified responsibility with respect to the project.
+It is helpful, when considering which is the appropriate management strategy to use to differentiate two groups of stakeholders: ‘role-based’ and ‘agenda based’ stakeholders Role-case stakeholders are those who have an identified responsibility with respect to the project.
 Agenda-based stakeholders are those who have a ‘position’ with respect to the project.
 While the management of stakeholders may be applied, in some circumstances for role-base stakeholders, it is rarely an appropriate strategy for agenda-based stakeholders.

 Myth: We know our stakeholders

 On any project of any size and complexity it is unlikely that the project manager will know, let alone understand, all the project stakeholders.
 Too often in capturing data about stakeholders, assumptions are made and inadequate exploration is performed to really get a view of their varied perspectives and agendas.

 Myth: Some projects don’t need stakeholder management